 Youth who join Cub Scouts this year will receive a rocket that they can design, build, and launch at the cuboree.
 Youth in kindergarten through fifth grade who are interested in joining Scouting may also attend.
 We will help you find a pack near you and get signed up for Scouting.
 New Scouts can attend any Rocket Launch Day event in the council that fits their schedule.

-The event is free; please RSVP so we will have an engine for your rocket onsite.
+Option 1: Rocket Launch only: Newly register Scouts can attend the rocket launch only on Saturday at 12:00 pm or 5:00 pm.
+This event is free; please RSVP so we will have an engine for your rocket onsite.

 Unit Booths: Every unit is encouraged to bring a booth with an activity at Rocket Day similar to what is done at Scout Fair.
 The unit leader should register the booth.

 - BSA Health and Medical form (Parts A & B for all Scouting events) for every participant

 - Closed toes shoes (i.e., tennis shoes) good for running^

 - New Scouts: Rocket that you received from your pack leader (with the Scout's name on it).
 Scouts may decorate their rockets with stickers or markers, but no additional weight should be added.
 View the rocket prep video.

 - Returning Scouts may bring a rocket and engine.
 See details below.